 Easy as A.B.C.
 However, note that if you have a Google Smart TV, buying the Allshare Hub would not be necessary.

-Non-Rooted Device: How To Connect Google Pixel/Google Pixel 2/Pixel XL To TV
+BEST OPTION: Non-Rooted Device: Connect Google Pixel/Google Pixel 2/Pixel XL To TV

-Non-rooted Google Pixel/Pixel XL smartphone can also connect to TV by following the easy steps below.
+Non-rooted Google Pixel/Pixel XL smartphone can also connect to a TV to play Netflix, Hulu, YouTube content, or any screen on your phone.
+Just follow the easy steps below.

-- Next, you connect it to your TV and then install the Cast application, and the icon for the cast app will appear that supports the standard just like Netflix and Google Play Music.
+- Next, you connect it to your TV and then install the Cast application (download here), and the icon for the cast app will appear that supports the standard just like Netflix and Google Play Music.

-- Make sure the Chromecast & Google Pixel are connected to same WiFi
+- Make sure the Chromecast & Google Pixel is connected to same WiFi

 - Download and Install Chromecast app on the Google Pixel